arangodb/docs/3.7/administration-configuration.md

 `‑‑option="value"`.
 This is mandatory if the value contains spaces, but it is optional otherwise.

+Boolean options that you want to enable do not need to be set to `true` explicitly.
+For example, `--log.role` is equivalent to `--log.role true`.

 Some binaries accept one unnamed argument, which means you can take a shortcut and leave out the `‑‑option` part and supply the value directly.
 It does not matter if you supply it as first or last argument, or between